Medical Aid Claim

 PASSIVE FUNCTIONAL / COSMETIC

-The Trans metatarsal amputation is more involved than a simple toe amputation.
+The Trans metatarsal amputation is more complex than a simple toe amputation.
 This type of amputation can sometimes cause one to lose all five toes.
 However, in most cases a simple shoe filler can help relieve any problems with gait.

 A chopart or symes amputation is performed through the ankle joint.